Aero Guidance Society

 Most aspects of our hobby are subject to Federal Aviation Administration (FAA) regulations.
 You can learn more about and register with the FAA .

 Once you have your AMA license and FAA registration (if applicable) simply complete a club application, and pay the required dues.
 Any of the Club Officers can help you with all of this, and with any other questions you might have.

 The AGS meetings are held indoors from September to April.
 In the summer months, we meet at our flying field.
 Any changes in meeting dates and times will be noted in the current publication of The CONNECTOR.

 If you are interested in dropping by, it is a good idea to call one of the club officers to get the details.
-Our current meeting place is the Vestal Public Library.
+Our current meeting place is at Jonathan's.

 Please visit our meetings page for meeting time details.